It's a simple story about using the unique power of equine therapy

 course correction.
 A lengthy business career was handily replaced by a

-shovel and muck bucket, trading in a fancy leather briefcase for
+shovel and muck bucket, trading in a fancy briefcase for

-My husband Carl and I moved to Tulsa and founded Peaceful Ponies
+I moved to Tulsa with my husband Carl, where we founded Peaceful

-amidst a spot of green.
-We love our busy barn, blaring country tunes
+Ponies amidst a spot of green.
+We love our busy barn, blaring

-and blowing hay under the constant and fearless chase of
+country tunes and blowing hay under the constant and fearless

 Two-stepping inside, you'll find Rosebud, Sally, and baby Kiwi, precocious